RC42 Logo

 No more cigarette butts

-● 1 cigarette butt can contaminate 8 to 10 liters of seawater and 50 liters if it is freshwater.
+● A single cigarette butt has the potential to contaminate 8 to 10 liters of salt water, and up to 50 liters if it is fresh water.

-● In addition, its ingestion can be fatal to birds and cetaceans.
+● In addition, accidental ingestion may be lethal to birds and cetaceans.

-Scientists warn of the high risk to our health and that of the planet if the poison from cigarette butts ends up in the food chain, contaminating the fish we eat and even the salt we use as seasoning.
+Scientists warn of the serious risk to our health and that of the planet: the fact that the toxins from cigarette butts enter the food chain, contaminating both the fish we eat and the salt we use in our food.

 The solution is not to clean more, but to clean less.

-In the intensive bathing season, everyone loves to enjoy their time in the pool.
+In the bathing season, everyone deserves to enjoy their moment.

-The use of sports equipment such as balls, rackets, paddles, surfboards, etc. is prohibited.
-Except in designated areas.
+The use of sports equipment such as balls, rackets, paddles, surfboards, etc. is prohibited, except in the areas designated for this purpose.

 It will always be forbidden